LGBTQ history in Singapore: 2004

-LGBT film banned in Singapore
+LGBTQ film banned in Singapore

 In July 2004, Formula 17, a Chinese-language teenage romantic comedy and Taiwan's highest-grossing film of the year was banned because it "normalizes homosexuality".
 Singapore's Films Appeals Committee said that its panel members thought the movie "creates an illusion of a homosexual utopia, where everyone, including passersby, is homosexual and no ills or problems are reflected...It conveys the message that homosexuality is normal, and a natural progression of society".

-Collaboration between local NGO and LGBT platform
+Collaboration between local NGO and LGBTQ platform

 In November 2004, a partnership between Action For AIDS (AFA)'s MSM Resources and SGBOY.COM was announced in November 2004, volunteers from MSM Resources will be participating in SGBOY.COM's online forums and IRC chat room – which are the region's busiest for gay Asian men.
 The move follows stinging criticism from the Minister of State for Health Balaji Sadasivan this month in which he said the homosexual community was mostly to blame for an "alarming AIDS epidemic" in Singapore.

-LGBT party banned
+LGBTQ party banned

 In December 2004, the government turned down an application by gay dating platform Fridae to hold its Snowball.04 party on 25 December because the event was "likely to be organised as a gay party which is contrary to public interest," according to Prime Minister Lee Hsien Loong.
 Lee said that in previous editions of the party in 2002 and 2003, assurances were sought from party organisers that the event would include the wider community.
 "We allowed it and we made it quite clear that it had to be a party which was not targeted at gays alone," Lee said.
 "As the party turned out, our sense of it was that it was beyond what we were prepared to accept.
 So we said no."